feathersui/feathersui-starling/documentation/help/markdown/custom-layouts.md

 ---
 # Introduction to custom layouts for Feathers containers

 Several Feathers components support the ability to customize layouts.
 [Several layouts](index.html#layouts) are provided by Feathers out of the box.
-However, if those don't quite fit your needs, you can create custom layouts by implementing the `ILayout` interface.
+However, if those don't quite fit your needs, you can create custom layouts by implementing the [`ILayout`](../api-reference/feathers/layout/ILayout.html) interface.
 This interface provides the most basic API required to use a custom layout with a Feathers component.
 A number of other interfaces are available with more advanced functionality, and we'll look at those below.

 ## A Simple Example Layout

 Let's start by looking at the complete source code for a custom layout.
 Don't worry, we'll look at more closely it in smaller, digestible chunks in a moment.

-This custom layout will be similar to `VerticalLayout`, but it won't offer so many options available to the built-in version.
-This `SimpleVerticalLayout` class will position items from top to bottom, aligned to the top and left.
+This custom layout will be similar to [`VerticalLayout`](vertical-layout.html), but it won't offer so many options available to the built-in version.
+This `SimpleVerticalLayout` class, as we'll call it, will position items from top to bottom, aligned to the top and left.
 We'll offer one customizable property, a gap between items, to show how to implement something like that.

 ``` code
 package feathersx.layout